pythonindia/inpycon-blog/README.md

 PyCon India Blog (https://in.pycon.org/blog/)

-This repository holds the source code and related content for the official blog of [PyCon India](https://in.pycon.org/)
+This repository holds the source code and related content for the official blog of [PyCon India](https://in.pycon.org/).

 ## Getting Started

 The blog is created using Pelican.
 You can get started with development by installing the requirements in a virtual environment.

-1. Create a virtual environment with [virtualenv](https://virtualenv.pypa.io/en/stable/) using `virtualenv <env_name>`
+1. Create a virtual environment with [virtualenv](https://virtualenv.pypa.io/en/stable/) using `virtualenv <env_name>`.
-2. Activate your virtual environment using `source /path-to-env/bin/activate`
+2. Activate your virtual environment using `source /path-to-env/bin/activate`.
-3. Run `pip install -r requirements.txt` to install all the dependencies for the blog
+3. Run `pip install -r requirements.txt` to install all the dependencies for the blog.
 4. Run `make serve` any time while working to start a development server.
-* If you want the site to be regenerated with every change you make, you can instead run `make devserver`
+* If you want the site to be regenerated with every change you make, you can instead run `make devserver`.

-The contents of the blog should be visible at [http://localhost:8000/](http://localhost:8000/)
+The contents of the blog should be visible at [http://localhost:8000/](http://localhost:8000/).

+For further help, you can check out the [Pelican docs](https://docs.getpelican.com/en/stable/index.html).

 ## Want to Contribute?